 Jaylen Brown, Celtics agree to 5-year supermax deal worth up to $304 million, biggest in NBA history

+BOSTON (AP) — The Boston Celtics have answered their most pressing question of the offseason.
+Jaylen Brown will be part of the franchise for the foreseeable future.

-BOSTON (AP) — Boston Celtics wing Jaylen Brown has agreed to terms on a five-year supermax contract extension that will pay him up to $304 million, his agent said on Tuesday.
+The Celtics’ wing has agreed to terms on a five-year supermax contract extension that will pay him up to $304 million, his agent said Tuesday.

 It’s the richest contract in NBA history, surpassing the $264 million deal signed by Nuggets center Nikola Jokic last summer.